 Week 12: Tracking flow and impact – 12/8

 How does information flow in the online ecosystem?
 What happens to a story after it’s published?
 How do items spread through social networks?
-We’re just beginning to be able to track ideas as they move through the network, by combining techniques from social network analysis and bioinformatics.
+We’re just beginning to be able to track ideas as they move through the network, but it’s still very difficult to really measure the public interest impact of journalism.

 - Metrics, Metrics everywhere: Can we measure the impact of journalism?, Jonathan Stray